-Sealed
+Non-Sealed

-A sealed pump is manufactured in a way that requires no maintenance.
-The pumps are oil-filled during production and do not require breather caps, oil changes or have an oil sight glass or oil filler.
-Pump appearance and features are:
+The pumps are manufactured in a way that requires normal pump maintenance.
+The pumps are usually oil-filled during production, require a breather cap, pump oil changes and have an oil sight glass and/or dipstick, oil drain and oil filler.